 Solid-state diffusion bonding (metal sintering) is a process by which bonding of porous metal materials takes place at their tangent surfaces via time, pressure, temperature, and controlled atmosphere without the use of bonding agents and/or filler material.
 With precision-controlled process variables, the bonds of the newly created monolithic porous metal structure will have the strength and ductility equal to or greater than the parent materials.

 Why diffusion bond (sintered metal) porous materials?

 - The chief benefit of Diffusion Bonding is the ability to bond multiple layers creating a monolithic structure with greater strength for enhanced collapse and burst pressure.

 - Rigidity, strength, resistance to creep & stretch, resistance to abrasion and puncture.

 - Non-compressible fixed pore geometry.

-- Uniformly solution annealed condition resulting in improved tensile and thermal/electrical conductivities.
+- Uniform solution annealed condition resulting in improved tensile and thermal/electrical conductivities.